-The light at Salem Heights and Liberty are already very congested and dangerous during peak hours.
-There is no separate turn lane on Liberty Street and the flow of traffic is already greatly impeded by people trying to turn onto Salem Heights from Liberty Street.
-With the additional traffic coming from and through the proposed subdivision, the congestion and danger will be substantially increased by the Tentative Plan.
+Comments submitted claim that the light at Salem Heights and Liberty are already very congested and dangerous during peak hours; there is no separate turn lane on Liberty Street and the flow of traffic is already greatly impeded by people trying to turn onto Salem Heights from Liberty Street; and with the additional traffic coming from and through the proposed subdivision, the congestion and danger will be substantially increased by the Tentative Plan.

-Staff Response: As addressed below, the proposed subdivision includes a network of internal streets, improvements to boundary streets at the perimeter of the subject property, and connections to existing streets in the vicinity to improve traffic circulation in the area by providing additional street connectivity.
+Finding: As addressed below, the proposed subdivision includes a network of internal streets, improvements to boundary streets at the perimeter of the subject property, and connections to existing streets in the vicinity to improve traffic circulation in the area by providing additional street connectivity.
 The internal street system is supplemented by a private flag lot accessways providing vehicular access to three flag lots (Lots 4, 5 and 6) off Salem Heights.